 When safety is an immediate concern, the DOS (or his or her designee) may remove a student from the campus pending final decision on Involuntary Leave.
 If this action is deemed necessary, the student will be given notice of the removal.
 An opportunity to be heard by the DOS and, if desired, to appeal the final decision will be provided at a later time.

-For more information, students should visit the Essential Policies website or consult their advisor in the Postbac Premed Program Office.
+For more information, students should visit the Essential Policies page or consult their respective advisors in the Postbac Premed Program Office.

 Students who withdraw from their studies after the eleventh week of the semester or for medical reasons are not allowed to return for at least four months (a minimum of one semester), to allow time to address the situation that led to the withdrawal.